benfry/processing4/README.md

 ## Roadmap

 This software is currently in beta.
 We don't have a schedule for the final 4.0 release.
-This work is being done by a [tiny number of people](https://github.com/processing/processing4/graphs/contributors?from=2019-10-01&to=2022-03-01&type=c) who continue working on it, unpaid, because they care about it.
+This work is being done by a [tiny number of people](https://github.com/processing/processing4/graphs/contributors?from=2019-10-01&to=2022-06-01&type=c) who continue working on it, unpaid, because they care about it.
 The beta is the default download on the site because it's more usable than the 3.5.4 release.

 * We're currently using JDK 17, which is the latest “Long Term Support” (LTS) release.
 (Before beta 3, we were using JDK 11.
 In 3.x we were using Java 8.)

-* The current release runs well on Apple Silicon using Rosetta.
+* ~~The current release runs well on Apple Silicon using Rosetta.
 We are currently unable to move to a fully native version for Apple Silicon because of other libraries that we rely upon (JavaFX, JOGL, etc).
-Once those are ready, we'll need to do additional work to add Apple Silicon as a target (the same way we support both 64-bit and 32-bit, or ARM instead of Intel.)
-If you'd like to help, or would like to check for updates, you'll find more [here](https://github.com/processing/processing4/issues/128).
+Once those are ready, we'll need to do additional work to add Apple Silicon as a target (the same way we support both 64-bit and 32-bit, or ARM instead of Intel.)~~ With beta 8, we have OpenGL working on Apple Silicon, so we're down to the last few things.
+Please help us get this over the finish line!
+You'll find more [here](https://github.com/processing/processing4/issues/128).

 ## API and Internal Changes